mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingFetchConditions.md

 ## Suspending Queries

 It's also possible to keep a query in a loading state while some condition is false.
-This can be achieved with the `suspending` modifier.
+This can be achieved with the ``QueryRequest/suspend(on:)`` modifier.

 ```swift
 let query = MyQuery().suspending(